hippiehunter/dblbook/src/common/variables.md

 > hello data
 > ```

-### Scope shadowing
+### Scope Shadowing
-DBL follows variable shadowing rules similar to those in other languages, meaning an identifier declared within a scope can shadow an identifier with the same name in an outer scope.
+DBL follows variable shadowing rules similar to those in other languages, meaning that an identifier declared within a scope can shadow an identifier with the same name in an outer scope.
 For example, if a global variable and a local variable within a function have the same name, the local variable takes precedence within its scope.
-The follows in the pattern of the most narrowly scoped declaration of a variable being silently chosen by the compiler.
+This follows in the pattern of the most narrowly scoped declaration of a variable being silently chosen by the compiler`**Redundant?
+Or is this saying something new?`.
 This can lead to situations where changes to the local variable do not affect the global variable, even though they share the same name.
 While shadowing can be used to create private instances of variables within scopes, it can also lead to confusion and errors if not managed carefully, as it may not be clear which variable is being referred to at a given point in the code.
-If you don't already have code review conventions to manage this risk, it's worth considering implementing them.
+If you don't already have code review conventions to manage this risk, they're worth considering.
 Here's a short example to illustrate the concept:

 ```dbl
 record